TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 5 - We'll now direct these processed logs to the ElasticSearch instance port 9200, protocol https.
 It configures auth with ES, Also setups up buffering for outoutting the logs (file-based buffering here), I've also customised the naming pattern of ElasticSearch indexing, The indexing would be based on the orginating namespace and the current date.

-### _How did we accelerate query and retrieval times in ES?_
+## _How did we accelerate query and retrieval times in ES?_

-Through customising ElasticSearch indexing names - based on:-
+We'll be customising ElasticSearch indexing names - being dynamically populated based on:-

 - Name of the namespace it originates from.
 - Timestamp (Dates in our case)